 In addition to gender variation and the effects of cyberbullying, a third factor concerning cyberbullying is the anonymity factor.
 Anonymity on the internet often encourages the student carrying out the abusive behavior, because of the difficulty in tracing the behavior back to the bully.

 Perry Aftab, founder of an online nonprofit called WiredSafety.org, interviewed a 13-year-old from New Jersey who had the hobby of making death threats against strangers online.
 The boy would gather information about his victims from chat rooms or personal websites, then threaten the strangers as if he knew them.
 The student stated to Aftab, 'I would never do anything in real life.
 I'm a good kid.
 But I can do it online because it doesn't matter.'

 Understandably, this anonymity also increases the terror for the victims of cyberbullying.
-Angie, age 14, stated, "The other day I got an instant message from a username I didn’t recognize.
-I thought it was a friend with a new screen name, so I asked who it was.
+Angie, age 14, stated, "The other day I got a dm from someone I didn’t recognize.
+I thought it was a friend using a different name, so I asked who it was.
 They responded with this creepy teasing, and links to porn sites.
 It sounded like they knew about me.
-I ended up blocking the screen name so they couldn’t talk to me, but I didn’t know who they were or what they were trying to do.
+I ended up blocking them so they couldn’t talk to me, but I didn’t know who they were or what they were trying to do.
 It really scared me!"

 A fourth factor concerning cyberbullying is the impact of cyberbullying at school.
 According to psychologist Sue Limber, victimization online can lead to other types of victimization.
 Victims of cyberbullying may find themselves ostracized at school as a direct result of the online torment.
 Often, the bullying at school and online are directly related.